CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 ### Naive Implementation
 Naive Implementation took a simplistic approach to calculating each rule.
 To compute the rules, each individual boid would observe every other boid in the 3D space and return a comulative velocity.
-The position and velocity of a boid would be factored into the comulative velocity if it fulfilled the distance conditions: 'rule1Distance', 'rule2Distance', and 'rule3Distance'.
+The position and velocity of a boid would be factored into the comulative velocity if it fulfilled the distance conditions: `rule1Distance`, `rule2Distance`, and `rule3Distance`.

 ### Scattered Grid Implementation
 Scattered Implementation used a grid data structure that represented smaller spaces (cells) within the 3D space.
-This data structure utilized: 'dev_particleArrayIndices', 'dev_particleGridIndices', 'dev_gridCellStartIndices', and 'dev_gridCellEndIndices'.
+This data structure utilized: `dev_particleArrayIndices`, `dev_particleGridIndices`, `dev_gridCellStartIndices`, and `dev_gridCellEndIndices`.
 These structures allowed the dereferencing of boid position and velocity vectors based on their 3D space.
-Each individual boid observes the position and velocity vectors of every other boid within a 2x2 cube of cells (lengths defined by 'gridCellWidth') and, given they satisfy 'rule1Distance', 'rule2Distance', and 'rule3Distance', are incorporated into a cumulative velocity and returned.
+Each individual boid observes the position and velocity vectors of every other boid within a 2x2 cube of cells (lengths defined by `gridCellWidth`) and, given they satisfy `rule1Distance`, `rule2Distance`, and `rule3Distance`, are incorporated into a cumulative velocity and returned.

 ### Coherent Grid Implementation
 Coherent Implementation is similar to Scattered Implementation.
 However, the data structures are altered such that we parallelize memory dereferences to improve performance.